 - Rich in antioxidants

-What do you need to make butternut squash puree?
+What do you need to make butternut squash for baby?

 I love how simple this recipe is!
 You only need a few ingredients and about 10 minutes of active hands-on time.
 Here are the ingredients.

 - Butternut squash – see the benefits above.

 - Baby broth – this adds extra gut support and collagen, making it a better option than just water.